 Jim Evans has more than 20 years of experience in advising and representing commercial and educational institutions regarding statutory and regulatory compliance issues, labor and employment matters, civil rights defense, student rights and obligations, and corporate governance, among many other areas.
-He has assisted educational institutions in policy development, board governance, and risk management issues, and defended public and private schools in litigation and special proceedings in state and federal courts throughout New York State, as well as appeals to the Commissioner of Education, inquiries by the U.S. Department of Education, Office of Civil Rights, and in proceedings before accrediting agencies.
+He has assisted educational institutions in policy development, board governance, and risk management issues, and defended public and private schools, including several charter schools, in litigation and special proceedings in state and federal courts throughout New York State, as well as appeals to the Commissioner of Education, inquiries by the U.S. Department of Education, Office of Civil Rights, and in proceedings before accrediting agencies.

 Jim has substantial experience representing clients in commercial litigation, including claims arising out of contractual disputes, business torts, competitive bidding, labor and employment claims, and insurance coverage disputes.
 He has also represented commercial entities concerning deprivation of due process claims and other constitutional issues, and he has experience representing public utility companies concerning contract claims involving the N.Y.
 Public Service Law.

 Jim has obtained significant experience in successfully handling an assortment of insurance coverage disputes, particularly claims concerning life and disability coverage.
 He advises insurers concerning regulatory compliance issues, contract development, and related areas.

 Jim is a frequent speaker on issues pertaining to education law and commercial litigation, including presentations provided on behalf of the New York State Bar Association.
 He is an assistant Professor of education at Le Moyne College and a member of the New York State Bar Association, the American Bar Association, and the Onondaga County Bar Association.